SetProtocol/STIPS/STIPS/STIP-001.md

 ### Differences between Compound and Aave

-High level implementation differences in between and Aave.
+High level implementation differences in between Compound and Aave.
 These do not include the obvious difference between their contract interfaces.

 <table>